SiceloKayisa/My-Data-Analytics-Projects/FreeCodeCamp Projects/Demographic Data Visualizer/README.md

 Identify the most popular occupation for those who earn >50K in India.
 Use the starter code in the fi le demographic_data_analyzer
 .
-Update thecode so all variables set to "None" are set to the appropriate calculation orcode.
+Update the code so all variables set to "None" are set to the appropriate calculation or code.
 Round all decimals to the nearest tenth.